hrmoller/meteor-twitter-client/README.md

   //Consumer user keys.
 Found in the user collection where they are set when a user logs in through Twitter bird.setConsumerKey(oauth_consumer_key, oauth_consumer_secret);

   //Make the call.
 Note that the third parameter 'user._id' is a personal leftover.
-I will probably exclude it completely sometime. bird.__call(method, params, user._id, function(reply, uid, method_template){
+  //I will probably exclude it completely sometime.

+  bird.__call(method, params, user._id, function(reply, uid, method_template){
     if(reply.errors){
       console.log('Codebird callback error:');